GENERAL SCHOOL PROGRAMS FREQUENTLY ASKED QUESTIONS

 Visit our Virtual Experiences page for more information or to make a booking.

-What equipment do we need to connect with you virtually?
+What equipment do I need to connect with you virtually?

 If you are in a classroom or shared learning space, you will need a computer, microphone, projector and something to project onto (screen, Smart Board, etc).